Jenna-LHW/web-development/README.md

 # Web Development Learning Journey
-Learning HTML, CSS and JavaScript - notes, projects and code examples
+Learning HTML and CSS - notes, projects and code examples

 ## About This Repository
-This repository documents my journey learning web development with HTML, CSS and JavaScript.
+This repository documents my journey learning web development with HTML and CSS.
 As a beginner in web development, I'm sharing my notes, code examples and projects to help other learners and track my own progress.

 ## Learning Goals